bwogit/CI_PP1_OCMII/README.md

 5. As a returning user, I want to be kept informed of latest announcements
 6. As a returning user, I want to be able to leave comments and suggestions
 7. As a returning user, I want to find latest news on social media
-8. As a returning user, I want to know who is behind OCMii
-9. As a returning user, I want to know how to get to OCMii
+8. As a returning user, I want to know how to get to OCMii

 #### Site Owner

-10. As the site owner, I want users to know about upcoming events
+9. As the site owner, I want users to know about upcoming events
-11. As the site owner, I want users to get to feel they are part of the OCMii
+10. As the site owner, I want users to get to feel they are part of the OCMii
-12. As the site owner, I want our users to be able to contact us
+11. As the site owner, I want our users to be able to contact us
-13. As the site owner, I want our users to be able to stay in touch with us
+12. As the site owner, I want our users to be able to stay in touch with us

 ## Design